 The Panel finds that the penalty satisfies the principles of specific and general deterrence, rehabilitation and remediation, and public protection.
-Specific deterrence is achieved through the oral reprimand and the 4-month suspension of the Member's certificate of registration, which will send a clear message to the Member that benefit fraud towards employer sponsored benefit plans will not be tolerated.
-General deterrence is addressed by the 4-month suspension of the Member's certificate of registration, which will send a clear message to the profession that employee benefit fraud will not be tolerated.
-Rehabilitation and remediation will be achieved through the 2 meetings with a Regulatory Expert, which will give the Member the opportunity to review appropriate standards of the profession and gain insight into her misconduct ensuring that it will not be repeated again.
+Specific deterrence is achieved through the oral reprimand and the 3-month suspension of the Member's certificate of registration, which will send a clear message to the Member that benefit fraud towards employer-sponsored benefits will not be tolerated.
+General deterrence is addressed by the 3-month suspension of the Member's certificate of registration, which will send a clear message to the tolerated.
+Rehabilitation and remediation will be achieved through the 2 meetings with a Regulatory Expert, which will give the Member the opportunity to review appropriate standards of the profession and gain insight into his misconduct ensuring that it will not be repeated again.
 The public will be protected through the 12 months of employer notification and the appropriate monitoring on the Member's return to practice.

-The penalty is also in line with what has been ordered in previous cases in similar circumstances.
+The penalty is also in line with what has been ordered in previous cases in similar circumstances, as is demonstrated in the cases relied upon by College Counsel.

-I, Karen Laforet, RN, sign this decision and reasons for the decision as Chairperson of this Discipline panel and on behalf of the members of the Discipline panel.
+I, Mary MacNeil, RN, sign this decision and reasons for the decision as Chairperson of this Discipline Panel and on behalf of the members of the Discipline Panel.